 About Trader Joe's Vegan Buttery Spread

-When it comes to dairy-free products, the folks at Trader Joe’s never cease to disappoint.
+When it comes to dairy-free products, the folks at Trader Joe’s never cease to amaze us.
 Their butter blend has a few more components than some others, as it is composed of not only coconut oil, canola oil, and sunflower oil, but also contains shea nut butter and fava bean protein as well!

 Somehow, all of these ingredients seamlessly blend together, producing a creamy butter-like product that, as the packaging claims, is “great for spreading, cooking, and baking.”
 True, true, and true!
 The fact that this plant based butter comes in block form makes it as easy to scrape off and spread on your toast as it is to chop up into uniform pieces for your next batch of pie crust (such as that of our Vegan Pecan Pie!) or flaky biscuits.